-IDF recommendations for a healthier diet:
+Tips for a healthy diet:

 - Choose water, coffee or tea instead of fruit juice, soda, or other sugar-sweetened beverages